Basic requirements for Master’s program admissions

 If you are admitted conditionally, you may register for the Master’s as soon as you have completed you Bachelor’s studies – independent of the final grade and also of how many other applicants there are then.

 Provisional admission is only available for Master’s study programs for which an NC has been set.
 Applicants who are academically qualified and are judged capable of earning their Bachelor’s during the first semester of their Master’s study program by the Admissions Committee are admitted provisionally and may enroll.
-To do so, they must upload their exam extract (which will be found in the LSF) to the C@MPUS system during the application process.
+To do so, they must upload their exam extract to the C@MPUS system during the application process.

 What to keep in mind with a provisional admission